CogStack/MedCATservice/README.md

 Please note that prior running the application a number of requirements need to installed (see: `requirements.txt`).

 There are two scripts provided implementing starting the application:
-- `start-service-dev.sh` - starts the application in the development mode and using `werkzeug` server for serving Flask applications,
+- `start_service_debug.sh` - starts the application in the development mode and using `werkzeug` server for serving Flask applications,
-- `start-service-prod.sh` - starts the application in 'production' mode and using `gunicorn` server.
+- `start_service_production.sh` - starts the application in 'production' mode and using `gunicorn` server.

 ## Running in a Docker container